 - Take a short boat trip across to Gilimanuk, in the paradise island of Bali

-- Continue on a scenic drive through the villages and forests, and reach the hotel in South Bali a part of the Kuta-Legian area
+- Continue on a scenic drive through the villages and forests, and reach the hotel in Ubud

-- Explore the nearby Monkey Forest, temples, paddy fields and the famous art and craft market in the centre of town
+- Explore the temples, paddy fields and the famous art and craft market in the centre of town

-Another travel day, but we’ll stop for a dip in the Gitgit Waterfalls to cool you down.
+Another travel day, but you’ll stop for a dip in the Gitgit Waterfalls to cool you down.

 - Drive towards Bali’s northern coast via the temples of Taman Ayun and the market at Bedugul

 - Visit Gitgit Waterfalls and perhaps take a swim